[CLOSE YOUR EYES]

 In the Russian Roulette Gazette, 1 out of every 6 articles is considered fake news.
 It is up to you to figure out which ones you believe to be true.

-THE BLACK BOX BELLAGIO by Roos Groothuizen
+THE BLACK BOX BELLAGIO Roos Groothuizen

 One of the driving forces behind a gambling game is the uncertain state of 'simultaneously knowing and not-knowing'.
 With poker for instance, players risk their bet by judging the value of their cards over their opponents’ by trying to deduct clues from nonfactual elements when playing face to face.
 One tries to read the opponent's behavior and facial expressions, and assess whether they’re bluffing or not.